chao-dotcom/Ticket-Craze/README.md

 - ✅ Proper handling of inventory depletion (410 responses when sold out)
 - ✅ No technical errors - all failures were expected business logic (sold out)

-For detailed k6 test results, interpretation guidelines, and information about testing scripts, see the [Load Testing Guide](tests/load/README.md).
+For more information on k6 testing scripts, interpretation guidelines, and additional test configurations, see the [Load Testing Guide](tests/load/README.md).

 ## Monitoring